Causal Influences over Social Learning Networks: Computer Simulations

 Then, we fix $\delta = 0.1$, and use the GCL algorithm (Alg.~\ref{alg:social_causal_learning}) in order to estimate the causal effects using observational data (shared beliefs) as described in Sec.~\ref{sec:causal_discovery}.
 The norm disagreement of the causal influence matrix formed with estimates and the true causal influences, averaged over 10 Monte Carlo simulations, is given in Fig.~\ref{fig:causal_num_error_log}.
 Observe that the error is decreasing as the number of samples $M$ increases, which supports Theorem~\ref{th:inform_learning}.

-Finally, we illustrate the distinction between causality and correlation.
-We choose agents 11 and 6 for this purpose.
+Next, we illustrate the distinction between causality and correlation by again considering agents $m=11$ and $k=6$.
 The joint distribution of their data is changed by introducing varying levels of correlation to the observations that these agents are receiving.
 Fig.~\ref{fig:correlation_vs_causation_num} shows that as the correlation in data increases, the correlation of the asymptotic beliefs of these agents also changes.
 However, the causal effects (both the effect of agent 6 on 11 and that of agent 11 on 6) remain constant.
 This shows that external observations can act as a correlation inducing confounding factor.
 Yet, our method maintains consistent results, which shows its robustness against non-causal factors.